Diane-cumulus/cldemo-roh-docker-swarm/README.md

 This demo shows one of several different approaches to running Docker.
-This approach uses Docker Swarm to create VXLAN tunnels between the servers.
-Extra redundancy to the hosts is provided using Cumulus Routing on the Host with BGP unnumbered.
+This approach uses Docker Swarm to create overlay (vxlan) tunnels between the servers.
+Extra redundancy to the hosts is provided using Cumulus Host Pack with BGP unnumbered.
+More information on this demo is included in the Cumulus Networks Whitepaper: [Container Networking with Cumulus Linux Validated Design Guide: Using Docker Swarm with Host Pack](https://cumulusnetworks.com/learn/web-scale-networking-resources/validated-design-guides/Container-with-VXLAN-and-Docker-Swarm-with-Host-Pack/)

 The virtual setup is depicted below:
 ![Virtual  Demo Topology](https://github.com/CumulusNetworks/cldemo-roh-docker-swarm/blob/master/cldemo-roh-docker-swarm.png)

 A docker swarm management node [server01] is configured and 2 additional worker nodes [server02 and server03] are configured.
 Server02 and Server03 are promoted to management nodes for redundancy.
 All management nodes are also a worker nodes.

-When a worker node joins a swarm, Docker Swarm creates VXLAN tunnels between the worker node and the other worker and management node[s] for inter-container, inter-node communication using the overlay driver.
+When a worker node joins a swarm, Docker Swarm creates overlay (vxlan) tunnels between the worker node and the other worker and management node[s] for inter-container, inter-node communication using the overlay driver.
 In this demo, the VTEPs are configured to be the server loopback addresses.
 Docker Swarm also uses the bridge driver on a network called docker_gwbridge to access the containers from outside the vxlan.

 The management node [Server01] then creates an apache service [ 3 instances of apache containers] on the worker nodes (which may include server01).
 (If more are required, edit the /group_vars/all file services.replicas value in the playbook)

-We can access the replicated apache containers from either outside the VXLAN via CURL on port 8080, and/or access within the VXLAN (container to container) via ping.
+We can access the replicated apache containers from either outside the VXLAN via CURL on port 8080, and/or access within the overlay(vxlan) (container to container) via ping.

 Software in Use:
 ----------------